cmenefee/Godot-NumberedSeries/README.md

-Project1: Basic Scene Placement

-Project2: Setting an object to oribit a point
+Project1: Setting an object to oribit a point